 When starting a business, you probably already know the kind of people you’re targeting.
 However, it doesn’t hurt to be sure.
 By using Google Analytics, you identify the demographics of people who frequent your website.
-If the results aren’t aligned to your initial assumptions, you can fine-tune your strategies to target the people visiting your site.
+If the results aren’t aligned with your initial assumptions, you can fine-tune your strategies to target the people visiting your site.

-For example, if you’ve formulated a product for an audience that’s 20 to 30 years old but most of your traffic is from 40-year-olds, it means the latter is your target audience.
+For example, if you’ve formulated a product for an audience that’s 20 to 30 years old, but most of your traffic is from 40-year-olds, it means the latter is your target audience.
 You can adjust your content, ads, and marketing strategies to target the new demographic.
 Doing this boosts conversions and allows you to improve customer service.

 2. Enables Website Usability Analysis

 How do you determine whether your website performance is up to par?
 The answer is by assessing audience behavior.
 When people visit your site and spend more than a few minutes, visit numerous pages, and even take the call-to-action, it means your site is optimized for your visitors.
 However, if people barely spend a few minutes and ignore the CTA, you need to improve site usability.

 Google Analytics provides user behavior metrics on your site.
 A high bounce rate shows that you need to finetune the site.
 Maybe your layout isn’t appealing to your visitors.
 Or perhaps your CTAs are not placed for maximum visibility.
 Using analytics, you can conduct a usability analysis and restructure your site for a better user experience.